London Academy of Excellence: Controversies

-In 2022 a small group of LAE alumni working with Cage UK, MEND and Azad Ali list a number of allegations against the school, that the school released a statement refuting.
+In 2022 a small group of LAE alumni working with Cage UK, MEND and Azad Ali listed a number of allegations against the school, that the school released a statement refuting.

 In March 2022 the school appointed an external investigator to investigate the complaint, concluding that there is no evidence that the LAE or any of its staff, either past or serving, discriminated against Muslim students and finds that the School’s Governing Board acted appropriately and transparently in its decision to discontinue multi-faith facilities at LAE in September 2015.
 Independent from the campaign the school has facilitated the use of on-site space for students wishing to pray.